VolkanSah/XSSPY-NCF/README.md

 This version of XssPy has several improvements and updates compared to the original script by Faizan Ahmad:

 ### Reading Payloads from a File
 You can also read payloads from an external file.
 Each line in the file should contain one payload.
-To do this, use the following function:
+To do this, it use the following function:

 ```python
 def read_payloads_from_file(file_path):